rabbitstack/fibratus/docs/filters/rules.md

   |
 ```

 The first expression in the sequence detects the creation of a DLL file in the system directory.
 Once this expression evaluates to true, the event that triggered it is accessible via the `e1` alias.
-The second expression will detect registry modifications on the specified value, and if eligible, it will use the `get_reg_value` function to query the value, which, in this case contains the `MULTI_SZ` content.
+The second expression will detect registry modifications on the specified value, and if eligible, it will use the `get_reg_value` function to query the value, which, in this case,contains the `MULTI_SZ` content.
 The retrieved list of strings is compared against the filename from the event matching the first expression.
 The `$e1.file.name` bound field is responsible for consulting the filename field value from the referenced expression's matching event.